-The Behavioral Health Unit at Abington Hospital – Jefferson Health provides comprehensive assessment, short-term intensive psychiatric treatment, medical management and discharge planning services to adults and their family members.
+The Behavioral Health Unit at Abington Hospital – Jefferson Health, located on the fourth floor of the Buerger Building, provides comprehensive assessment, short-term intensive psychiatric treatment, medical management and discharge planning services to adults and their family members.

 The Adult Inpatient Program uses a multidisplinary treatment team approach with all its patients.
 The team is composed of adult psychiatrists and geropsychiatrists, psychiatric nurses, social workers, primary therapists, internists and creative arts therapists who are all trained and experienced in treating adults with emotional health problems.

 - To provide comprehensive medical and psychiatric assessment and diagnostic services.

 - To treat acute psychiatric illness in adults in a sensitive, caring manner.

 - To assist patients in regaining and maintaining their highest level of function.

 - To assist patients and their families in identifying and obtaining necessary financial, social and medical resources.